|

 Converter.

-Industries, so Atari goes to the court of law and defendant Coleco
+things, so Atari went to the courts and the defendant promptly Coleco

 Industries for millions of $.